LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

 #### REST Service

-Librevents polls an external REST service in order to obtain a list of events broadcast for a specific event specification.
-It is assumed that this REST service listens for broadcast events on the kafka topic and updates its internal state...broadcast events are not directly sent to the REST service by librevents.
+Naryo polls an external REST service in order to obtain a list of events broadcast for a specific event specification.
+It is assumed that this REST service listens for broadcast events on the kafka topic and updates its internal state...broadcast events are not directly sent to the REST service by naryo.

 The implemented REST service should have a pageable endpoint which accepts a request with the following specification: